Understanding the Tech Nation Criteria in 2026

 The main practical difference from MC1 is the ILR timeline: 5 years instead of 3.
 If you are earlier in your career, MC2 is the right starting point, and the 5-year path to permanent residence is still a considerably faster route than most other UK visa categories.

-OC1: Technical Innovation
+OC1: Innovation

 The word "significant" is doing a lot of work in OC1.
 Shipping a standard web application is not OC1 evidence.
 Building infrastructure that thousands of other developers depend on is.
 Developing an algorithm used across multiple products is.
 The test is whether the technical work itself is novel and impactful, not just that you did a technically difficult job.